Comments are warmly welcome, especially those which exhibit Kingdom values because this blog’s prime purpose is to convey the glory of God.

 Your first comment submitted requires approval before publication.
 As this is registered against each contributor’s email address, any change in your address will need a fresh, initial approval for the next comment.

-Subsequent contributions are normally approved automatically, unless they contain a link to another site.
+Your subsequent contributions will appear automatically, unless they contain a link to another site and which needs approval.

 WordPress provides site administrators some flexibility in processing contributions.
-My initial preference was for all comments to appear online without the need for approval, thus enabling contributors’ subsequent items to appear immediately and free from any need to moderate them.
+At first my preference was for all comments to appear without the need for approval, thus enabling contributors’ first and subsequent items to appear immediately and free from any need to moderate them.

-Once this blog’s presence became noticed, however, a few unwelcome remarks got deposited.
+Once this blog’s presence became noticed, however, a number of unwelcome remarks got deposited.

-The first came from a ‘bible basher’ who persisted in correcting and arguing against a particular blog.
+The first came from a ‘bible basher’ who persisted in correcting and arguing against a particular posting.
 To close that activity I had to set all comments to be approved before publication.
-This entailed extra work because all entries from regular contributors then needed approving too!
+This entailed extra work because every entry from all regular contributors then needed approving too!

 The second event came from a chap with whom I had interesting dialogue elsewhere, but after his first comment here he started submitting, off-topic monologues.
 So, for a while I reverted to the unnecessary, time-consuming task of approving every comment .